Viewing archives for

 Outline

 The PHG Foundation, Cambridge, and the Centre for Personalised Medicine at the University of Oxford, in association with the British Society for Genetic Medicine, held a half-day meeting on 23 November 2023 at St Anne’s College, Oxford, on the legal and ethical challenges raised by the discovery of familial genomic information in healthcare through the testing of an individual.
-This document is a starting point for discussion and agreement on focus and format for the meeting as well as planned outputs and background material.
+This document was a starting point for discussion and agreement on focus and format for the meeting as well as planned outputs and background material.

 Background